-Consider opening an account when:
+Consider opening an account if:

-- If you want to start accepting credit card payments: You can either open a merchant account or use an alternative gateway to accept credit card payments from customers.
+- You want to start accepting credit card payments.
+You can either open a merchant account or use an alternative gateway to accept credit card payments from customers.
 Whether or not you link those payments to a business or personal account is up to you, but it’s important to consider the risks associated with accepting payments online.
 Also, some banks may require that you have a business account, so opening one at this point in time will help you avoid any potential roadblocks.

-Depending on the provider you choose to open a business current account with, you’ll need one or several of the following documents:
+Depending on the provider you choose to open a business account with, you’ll need one or several of the following documents:

-You’ll also need your Companies House registration number, and some other details about your business – such as turnover, company director details, etc. To open a business account in the UK, you must also meet the following criteria:
+You’ll also need some other details about your business – such as turnover, company director details, etc.

 - Have an annual turnover of less than £6.5 million

-Have a straightforward, clearly-defined ownership structure
+- Have a straightforward, clearly defined ownership structure

-Be based and operate in the UK (applicable to all business directors and owners)
+- Be based and operate in the UK (applicable to all business directors and owners)

 Opening a business current account with Tide

-Next, select whether you’re opening an account for a registered company or as a sole trader:
+To open your business account, head here to get started and select whether you’re opening an account for a registered company or as a sole trader:

 On the next page, you’ll be asked to fill in some basic personal information about yourself and your business.
 You’ll then be sent a link to download the app on your iOS or Android device.
-If you prefer, you can also just download the app straight away and get started just as easily there.
+If you prefer, you can also download the app straight away and get started just as easily there.

 When you open the app the first time, you’ll be asked to enter your email, take a picture of your ID, as well as a photo of yourself for verification.
-The approval process timeframe varies depending on circumstance and you’ll be sent clear instructions no matter the situation.
+The approval process time frame varies depending on circumstance, but you will be sent clear instructions no matter the situation.

-Business current accounts: A comparison
+Business accounts: A comparison

 Which is why we use a simple pricing structure without monthly fees.
 Here’s how we measure against other industry players:

-Opening a business current account doesn’t have to be difficult.
-Indeed, while there are many suppliers out there who charge complicated and monthly fees, you do have other options.
+While there are many suppliers out there who charge complicated and monthly fees, you do have other options.